Cashify Explains Refresh Rate: What Does 60Hz, 90Hz, or 120Hz Mean?

 - These higher refresh rate panels also consume more battery than normal

-You must have seen recently that there has been a barrage of smartphones that have come with a higher refresh rate than normal.
+Cashify is here to explain Refresh Rate.
+You may have noticed a recent influx of smartphones with higher refresh rates than usual.
 Now, you would have been okay with having the normal 60Hz refresh rate on your smartphone.
-Also, the majority of people still don’t know the difference between a 60Hz display and higher ones.
+Also, the majority of people still don’t know the difference between a 60Hz display and a higher one.

-In addition, most people also are not aware of the fact that there are displays available with a higher refresh rate as well.
-It is worth noting as well that the higher refresh rate displays were limited to monitors by this time.
-However, as the technology has progressed and evolved, we are now seeing those higher refresh rate displays come to smartphones as well.
+Most people are also unaware that there are displays with higher refresh rates.
+It is worth noting as well that these displays were limited to monitors by this time.
+With the advancement of technology, we are now seeing these displays on smartphones.

 Also read: OnePlus 8 Leak Shows 120Hz Display